• Home

 Cashouts will be paid on the next month.
 The app will give you the exact date you will receive the payment after you submit a cashout request.

-Note: Tech Pilipinas and the author are not connected or affiliated with Load to Cash.
+Disclaimer: Tech Pilipinas and the author are not connected nor affiliated with Load to Cash.
 We cannot vouch for the reliability of the service and we will not be held responsible for any of your transactions with the Load to Cash app.

 Trade Your Load for GCash